bahamas10/basher/README.md

 at the very least, have a `plugins/` directory.
 This defaults to `$PWD`, and can be overridden at runtime with `-d dir`.

-In default installations, this should be set to `/var/basher`
+In default installations, this will be set to `/var/basher`

 #### `BASHER_LOCKFILE`